implse/Data_Structure_Python/README.md

   <img width="480" height="360" src="images\Stack_180_360.png">
 </p>

-A stack is a simple data structure used for storing data.
+A Stack is a simple data structure used for storing data.

-The last element inserted is the first one to be deleted.
+The last element inserted is the first one to be removed.
 Last in, First out (LIFO).

+- Contains data nodes.
+- Support three main operations :
+    - Push adds data to the top of the stack.
+    - Pop removes and provides data from the top of the stack.
+    - Peek reveals data on the top of the stack.
+- Implemented using a Linked List or Array.
+- Can have a limited size.
+- Stack process data Last In, First Out

 |Operation                   |Big O  |